 # Build modes

-Continuous Integration (CI) mode is the default in Argos.
-It is designed to review the visual changes introduced by a feature branch and prevent regressions.
+CI mode is the default.
+It is designed to review the visual changes introduced by a feature branch and prevent regressions from merging.

 {% hint style="info" %}